 Chances are that if you own a kart, you have a garage or some kind of outer storage location to keep it locked up when it isn’t being used.
 If not, I’d recommend that you get that sorted out as soon as possible!
 Not only is it useful to have a garage or shed location for maintenance purposes, keeping the kart dry and free of rust, but having somewhere to keep it locked up will keep it away from prying eyes too.

 Even if you trust your neighbors without a shadow of a doubt, something like a multi-thousand-dollar bit of kit might pique a bit too much of their interest.
 While you’re at home with the kart, always make sure to conduct any maintenance inside the garage/shed/secure location with your rig out of sight.

-As a long-time kart owner myself, I know how important it is to start your kart’s engine and see how it runs; especially after a maintenance session.
+As a long-time kart owner myself, I know how important it is to start your kart’s engine and see how it runs, especially after a maintenance session.
 While you’re at home, it’s always best to test out the engine for brief periods of time in the backyard.

-Because kart engines can sound pretty similar to lawnmowers, this will be a good way to hide the fact that you own a kart unless somebody is peering over your back fences!
+Because kart engines can sound pretty similar to lawnmowers, this will be a good way to hide the fact that you own a kart – unless somebody is peering over your back fences!

 If you need to wash or clean the kart, try to do so in your backyard where not as many people can see your pride and joy.
 Having the kart out front is essentially an advertisement to passersby that you’ve got a kart, and it won’t take much imagination from there to know what else people will think.

-You might have the most secure garage in the planet, but I always advise fellow kart owners to chain their kart to something strong inside of their garage, too.
-Go-karts have wheels, after all, so all it would take is somebody to break into the garage and roll it away.
+You might have the most secure garage in the planet, but I always advise fellow kart owners to chain their kart to something strong inside of their garage too.
+Go-karts have wheels after all, so all it would take is somebody to break into the garage and roll it away.

-At The Track
+Go-Kart Security At The Track

 Your kart buddies would never betray you, right?
 I can attest to the fact that go-kart folk are pretty trustworthy and overall won’t try anything funny with your kit, but you have to remember that kart tracks won’t always be full of your friends.
+So, always be vigilant.

 Whenever I travel with my kart, I always do so with a notebook that’s pretty multi-purpose.
 I use it to record lap times, make a note of kart-related stuff I need to pick up/replace and, most importantly, keep a copy of my kart insurance plus its chassis and engine numbers.

 If the worst does happen and your kart is stolen during a day at the track, having a copy of important identifying numbers is an absolute must.
-That way, it can be circulated to the police and anybody who tries to sell that stolen kart will be caught red-handed.
+That way it can be circulated to the police, and anybody who tries to sell that stolen kart will be caught red-handed.

 While you’re off the track, always make sure to keep your kart in sight at all times.
 Invest in a ground anchor and keep it on your kart whenever you aren’t racing/practicing, because that’ll make it infinitely harder for somebody to swoop in and wheel it away.

 If you have to walk away for a period of time, like joining friends for lunch, don’t just leave your kart out in the open.
 Lock it up in your trailer for extra security, even if it’ll take you a long time to get it race-ready when you return.

 Pretty simple-sounding, but it’s an absolute must to keep your kart secured at home or in a separate garage unit.
 Not only will it be a great place to keep all your tools and essentials, but it’s a security must-have.